imhrithik/imhrithik/README.md

 ### Hi there I Am Hrithik Gupta!👋
+### I am a Computer Science and Mathematics Student.

 <!--
 **imhrithik/imhrithik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.